Delivering Pay Per Click (PPC) return on investment

-As you can see Google AdWords can be hugely powerful for businesses who are using the correct approach, but far too often we see accounts which have been configured incorrectly, targeting the wrong audience, not delivering the right message, forgetting to use the best facilities available and failing to convert the leads when they reach your chosen website.
+As you can see Google Ads can be hugely powerful for businesses who are using the correct approach, but far too often we see accounts which have been configured incorrectly, targeting the wrong audience, not delivering the right message, forgetting to use the best facilities available and failing to convert the leads when they reach your chosen website.

 What we're seeing

 We work with clients across a huge variety of industries and as such have seen the struggle that marketing professionals face when choosing which channels will work best for them.
 Google Ads is an essential piece of most marketing recipes, but so often we see prospects who have fallen foul of one (or many) of the following Google Ads pitfalls: